mskutta/mskutta.github.io/_posts/2017-06-30-sitecore-content-delivery-showconfig.aspx.md

 </script>
 ```

+When you are directly on the Content Delivery server, you can use notepad to create an empty ShowConfig.aspx (or a file of another name), and paste the contents from above into that file.
+This is a quick way to get a functioning ShowConfig.aspx on a server that does not normally have it.

-> You MUST delete this file immediately after use as there are no security restrictions
+> NOTE: You MUST delete this file immediately after use as there are no security restrictions